 Compounding the matter, credit unions aren't only competing against banks or other financial institutions for corporate staff.
 The rise and allure of the tech industry, startups, etc. mean that the best talent always has transferable skills and lucrative options available at their fingertips.

-Giving employees viable, tangible career path options is so vital in 2020.
+Giving employees viable, tangible career path options is more vital than ever before.